Dogue De Bordeaux

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-• A Dogue De Bordeaux co-starred with Tom Hanks in 1989 movie Turner & Hooch
+• They became famous in film: a Dogue de Bordeaux starred alongside Tom Hanks in the movie Turner & Hooch.

 Get a quote